A Mechanical Instability in Planar Epithelial Monolayers Leads to Cell Extrusion: RESULTS

+We investigated the individual roles of forces generated on the apical and basal sides of an extruding cell.
+Under physiological conditions, the apical and basal regions of an extruding cell generate forces such as myosin-induced contraction and cadherin-mediated or integrin-mediated adhesion \cite{katoh2012epithelial,gudipaty2017epithelial,rosenblatt2001epithelial,monier2015apico,kajita2014filamin}.
+The geometric regions where the forces are exerted are asymmetric: the apical forces are exerted on the apical perimeter, whereas the basal forces are exerted on the whole basal surface.

-Lastly, we address roles of cell-intrinsic force generation on apical and basal sides, since individual apical and basal regions also generate additional forces upon delaminations in physiology \cite{katoh2012epithelial,gudipaty2017epithelial,rosenblatt2001epithelial,monier2015apico,kajita2014filamin}.
-Thus, we consider additional apical and basal energies separately as follows: additional apical energy, $\lambda_\text{a+} p_\text{ca}$, proportional to the apical junction length $p_\text{ca}$, $\lambda_\text{a+}$; additional basal energy, $\kappa_\text{b+} s_{cs}$, proportional to the basal surface area $s_{cb}$.
-Therefore, Eq.
-(4) rereads
+We considered the additional apical and basal energies separately by making the additional apical energy, $\lambda_\text{a+} P_\text{c}$, proportional to the apical junction length $P_\text{c}$ (Fig. \ref{fig:5}a) and the additional basal energy, $\kappa_\text{b+} A_\text{c}$, proportional to the basal surface area $A_\text{b}$ (Fig. \ref{fig:5}b).
+Thus, Eq. \ref{LateralEnergy} could be rewritten as

-Analytical calculations of Eq.
-(5) demonstrate that the apical force ($\lambda_\text{a+}<0$) and basal force ($\kappa_\text{b+}<0$) suppress the bifurcation to apical and basal delaminations (A, B), leading to unistable delaminations to either apical or basal side (Fig. 4a,b).
-Notably, either positive $\lambda_\text{a+}$ or positive $\kappa_\text{b+}$ stabilizes apical or basal convergence (aC, bC); i.e., cells stably maintain pseudostratified structures.
-These indicate that roles of force generation drastically differs by where forces are exerted at subcellular level.

-Further calculations of Eq.
-(5) demonstrate that combining apical, basal, and lateral forces induces various bifurcations of stable cell states (Fig. 5); For example, when $\kappa_\text{l+}$ is negative (adhesion), various multiple-stable states emerge (Fig. 5a).
-As increasing $\kappa_\text{l+}$, bistable apical and basal delamination state (A, B) becomes stable (Fig. 5b), and is extended in the parameter space by positive $\kappa_\text{l+}$ (constriction) (Fig. 5c).
-In addition to the increase in $\kappa_\text{l+}$, the increase in either apical $\lambda_\text{a+}$ or basal $\kappa_\text{b+}$ force directs delaminations selectively to basal (B) or apical (A) side, respectively (Fig. 5b).

-The resulting dependence on $\lambda_\text{a+}$ and $\kappa_\text{b+}$ (Fig. 4) corresponds to the wide range of physiology; apical cell delamination is promoted by E-cadherin-based cell-cell adhesion on apical side \cite{hogan2009characterization}, corresponding to the decrease in apical forces $\lambda_\text{a+}$ (Fig. 4a).
-Basal cell invasion, corresponding to basal delamination (B) depends on integrin-based adhesion \cite{friedl2003tumour}, corresponding to the decrease in basal force $\kappa_\text{b+}$ (Fig. 4b).
-Pseudostratified structures predicted in Fig. 4a,b are also found in many tissues such as neuroepithelia \cite{miyata2001asymmetric,haubensak2004neurons} and bronchial epithelia \cite{rackley2012building}.
-Thus, predicted effects of lateral force generation $\kappa_\text{l+}$ (Fig. 3) as well as apical $\lambda_\text{a+}$ and basal $\kappa_\text{b+}$ force generation (Fig. 4) are highly consistent with local accumulations of mechanical factors such as actomyosin, cadherin, and integrin.
-Therefore, spatial distributions of these molecules should be rigorously regulated at subcellular level, whose defects may lead to pathologies relevant to epithelial integrity and delaminations.